lliendo/Radar/docs/server-configuration.rst

 configuration file.
 This directory holds all the plugins managed by Radar.
 How is the layout of this directory ?
 If you've read previous sections you noticed that you have full freedom to layout monitors, checks and contacts directories.
-This is not the case for of plugins directory.
+This is not the case of the plugins directory.

 Let's assume that your plugins directory is : /tmp/Radar/server/plugins.
 Then you have a bunch of plugins you want install.
 Simply copy all of them